-In Belgium, approximately 100,000 persons are employed in R&D, with more than 66,000 of these working as researchers (in 2013).
+In Belgium, approximately 113,000 persons are employed in R&D, with more than 73,000 of these working as researchers (2015 figures).
 Nearly half of this total is to be found in the business sector.
-Intra-Muros R&D Expenditure represents 2.41% of GDP, placing Belgium among the most active EU Member States.
+Intra-muros R&D Expenditure (R&D intensity) represents 2.47% of GDP, placing Belgium among the most active EU Member States.

-Alongside the 10 Federal Museums and Research Institutes that fall under BELSPO:
+There are 10 Federal Scientific Institutions (Museums and Research Institutes) that fall under BELSPO:

 - Institute for Cultural Heritage

 - Museum for Central Africa